jarun/spy/README.md

     # make
 Note that you need to have the linux kernel headers installed for your running kernel version.

+To insert the module into the kernel, run:

+    # insmod kisni.ko
+    OR
+    # make load

+To unload the module (and clear the logs), run:

+    # rmmod kisni

 ### DKMS support
 If you have DKMS installed, you can install keysniffer in such a way that it survives kernel upgrades.
 It is recommended to remove older versions of keysniffer by running `dkms remove -m kisni -v OLDVERSION --all` as root.
 To install the new version, run:

     # make -f Makefile.dkms

 To uninstall it, run:

     # make -f Makefile.dkms uninstall

 ## Usage
-To insert the module into the kernel, run:

-    # insmod kisni.ko
-    OR
-    # make load
 To view the pressed keys, run:

 ```